Rob McColley: Energy

+Abortion

 In 2019, McColley co-sponsored Ohio Senate Bill 23, commonly referred to as the "Heartbeat Bill."
 This legislation bans abortions once a fetal heartbeat is detectable, typically around six weeks into pregnancy.
 The bill includes no exceptions for rape or incest.
 It was signed into law by Governor Mike DeWine on April 11, 2019.
 The bill was effectively overturned in a constitutional amendment adopted by voters in a ballot initiative in 2023.

+Covid-19

-In May 2020, during the COVID-19 pandemic, McColley and Senator Kristina Roegner introduced a bill that would immediately end Ohio's stay-at-home order and limit the state health director's ability to give similar orders.
-The bill is contrary to the recommendation of the country's top medical experts; Governor DeWine has promised to veto any bill that curb's the health director's authority during the crisis.
+In May 2020, during the COVID-19 pandemic, McColley and Senator Kristina Roegner introduced a bill, which would immediately end Ohio's stay-at-home order and limit the state health director's ability to give similar orders.
+The bill was contrary to the recommendation of the country's top medical experts; Governor DeWine has promised to veto any bill that curb's the health director's authority during the crisis.